Key Quote

 Technique 1 — CODE-SWITCHING — STANDARD ENGLISH & DIALECT

-Berry performs code-switching throughout the poem, moving between Standard English and Black Country dialect words like 'saft' (silly) and 'blart' (cry).
+Berry performs code-switchingcode-switching — Alternating between two languages or linguistic registers in conversation throughout the poem, moving between Standard English and Black Country dialect words like 'saft' (silly) and 'blart' (cry).
 This linguistic alternation enacts the poem's central theme: the speaker exists between two registers, two identities, two versions of 'home'.
-The dialect words are not translated or explained, forcing the reader to experience the defamiliarisation (making the familiar strange) of encountering an unfamiliar English.
+The dialect words are not translated or explained, forcing the reader to experience the defamiliarisationdefamiliarisation — Making the familiar seem strange to force the reader to see it anew of encountering an unfamiliar English.

-By refusing to italicise, footnote, or explain the dialect words, Berry asserts their legitimacy — they are not quaint curiosities requiring translation but a complete, valid linguistic system.
+By refusing to italicise, footnote, or explain the dialect words, Berry asserts their legitimacylegitimacy — The quality of being accepted as genuine, valid, or authoritative — they are not quaint curiosities requiring translation but a complete, valid linguistic system.
 The poem challenges the hierarchy of Standard English over regional dialect, positioning the Black Country voice not as inferior but as richer, more emotionally resonant, and more deeply connected to place and identity than the 'received pronunciation' that replaced it.

 Key Words